juicebocks27/DDP-Reasoning/Program Aided Language Models/README.md

    - **Logic**: Calculates clockwise positions and identifies the person in between.

 4. **`query_neighbors(seating_position, person)`**
-   - **Definition**: Prints the left and right neighbours of a person in a given arrangement.
+   - **Definition**: Prints the left and right neighbors of a person in a given arrangement.
    - **Logic**: Uses `who_sits_on_left` and `who_sits_on_right` to determine neighbors.

 5. **`query_between(seating_position, person1, person2)`**